adampawelczyk/ctf-writeups/thm/flag-vault-2/README.md

 This version tried to hide the flag by commenting out the `printf(flag)` line.
 But the dev didn't consider the consequences of using a user-controlled string in a raw `printf()` call.
 Without a format string, `printf(username)` treats input as a format string, meaning `%s`, `%x`, and other format directives are interpreted by the program.

-The `flag` variable, despite not being printed directly, still lives on the stack after being loaded.
-With enough brute-forcing, we landed on the correct stack position and used `%s` to leak the string.
+The `flag` variable, although not printed directly, remains on the stack after being loaded.
+Through sufficient brute-forcing, the correct stack position was identified, and `%s` was used to leak the string.

 ## Conclusion